Who is your target audience? What is your target market? Why?

 You’re not Amazon as it is now.
 You’re Amazon as it was 24 years ago, and you have to start small — just like Jedi Bezos.

-In this article, you’ll learn what target markets and target audiences are.
-Plus, I’ll show you how to identify the market segment that your business needs to focus on to thrive.
+In this article, you’ll learn what is target audience.
+Plus, I’ll show you how to identify the market that your business needs to focus on to thrive.

 - What is a Target Market?